MicrosoftDocs/power-platform/power-platform/important-changes-coming.md

 ### Forward looking guidance

-When the Dataverse (Current Environment) connector represents a viable replacement for all situations where the Dynamics 365 and Common Data Service connectors are used today, we intend to remove both the current Dynamics 365 and Common Data Service connectors so that a single connector based on the Dataverse (Current Environment) connector will remain.
+When the Common Data Service (Current Environment) connector represents a viable replacement for all situations where the Dynamics 365 and Common Data Service connectors are used today, we intend to remove both the current Dynamics 365 and Common Data Service connectors so that a single connector based on the Common Data Service (Current Environment) connector will remain.
 At that time it will be required to convert any Flows, Logic Apps and Canvas Apps still using the Dynamics 365 and Common Data Service connectors.

 We will announce timelines as they are determined.